 There are three routes up Carrauntoohil, with some ways more direct than others.

-As Carrauntoohil is situated close to the wild Atlantic Ocean, the weather is extremely changeable so be prepared for all four seasons on your hike!
+As Carrauntoohil is situated close to the wild Atlantic Ocean and the Ring of Kerry, the weather is extremely changeable so be prepared for all four seasons on your hike!

 4. Try coasteering in Connemara – try something different